wkentaro/labelme/CONTEXT.md

 _Avoid_: tag, attribute, image label.

 **Shape Flag**:
 A boolean attribute attached to one Shape (e.g. `occluded`, `truncated`).
 Same data shape as a Flag but a different concept — it qualifies a single Shape, not the Image.
+Label-matching rules offer defaults; changing the rules or the Label does not erase Shape Flags already carried by a Shape.
 _Avoid_: flag (unqualified), attribute, modifier.

 **Label**: